drewp41/PredictingPopularityOnReddit/README.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>In the DataFrame above you can see:</p>
 <ul>
-<li>length_title: Amount of Characters in the title</li>
+<li>length_title: number of characters in the title.</li>
-<li>avg_score: The average Score the post will recieve with character length</li>
+<li>avg_score: average score (upvotes minus downvotes) of the posts with the certain title length.</li>
-<li>num_posts: The Number of posts between 2016-Aug 2019 with character Length</li>
+<li>num_posts: number of posts with that certain title length.</li>
 </ul>
 <p><hr size="20"></p>
 <body>
 <h2> Graphing Filtered Data</h2>

-In this next graph we will graph to see the relation between Length of Title verse the Average Score to see if there is the same relation as the first graph, however if there is now a change in the data now that it is based off the top 15 most popular subreddits.
-This should give a more accurate amount of data that should actually help reddit users decide how loong their pots should be so they can be popular.
+We used the same method from above to graph the relationship between the post title's length and the acerage score it recieves, except only looking at the top 15 subreddits.
 </body>
 </div>
 </div>